deepinv/deepinv/paper/paper.md

 where $x\in\mathcal{X}$ is an image, $y\in\mathcal{Y}$ are the measurements, $A_{\xi}:\mathcal{X}\mapsto\mathcal{Y}$ is a deterministic (linear or non-linear) operator capturing the physics of the acquisition and
 $N_{\sigma}:\mathcal{Y}\mapsto \mathcal{Y}$ is a mapping which characterizes the noise affecting the measurements parameterized by $\sigma$ (e.g. the noise level or gain).
-The forward operation is simply written in deepinv as `x_hat = physics(y, **params)` where `params` is a dictionary with optional forward operator parameters $\xi$.
+The forward operation is simply written in `deepinv` as `x_hat = physics(y, **params)` where `params` is a dictionary with optional forward operator parameters $\xi$, and our framework unifies the wide variety of forward operators across various domains.
 Most forward operators in the library are matrix-free, scaling gracefully to large image sizes.
 The library provides high-level operator definitions which are associated with specific imaging applications (magnetic resonance imaging, computed tomography, radioastronomy, etc.), and allows users to perform operator algebra, like summing, concatenating or stacking operators. `deepinv` comes with multiple useful tools for handling